Excel Break-Even Analysis

 Now she wants to know how many units she needs to produce to achieve the Break-Even Point.
 Let’s help Ms. Alisa through our excel break-even analysis.

-From G13th cell Profit is showing positive numbers, so to achieve Break-Even Point Ms. Alisa needs to produce approximately 236 units.
+From the G13th cell, Profit is showing positive numbers, so to achieve Break-Even Point, Ms. Alisa needs to produce approximately 236 units.

-So the point where curves of “Revenue & Total Cost” intersects is called the Break-Even Point.
+So the point where the curves of “Revenue & Total Cost” intersects is called the Break-Even Point.

 Things to Remember

 - Break-Even is the point where the business stands at no profit, no loss scenario.

 - Break-Even analysisBreak-Even AnalysisBreak-even analysis refers to the identifying of the point where the revenue of the company starts exceeding its total cost i.e., the point when the project or company under consideration will start generating the profits by the way of studying the relationship between the revenue of the company, its fixed cost, and the variable cost. is best suited for the production industry.